 A Civil Service accident at work is simply an accident that occurs while working for the Civil Service in whatever role that may be.
 It could be in an office, travelling to or from a work appointment, working in the workplace of another as a Civil Servant.
 It might happen in your normal place of work or somewhere you’ve had to attend to complete work tasks.

-In order to pursue a claim for an accident that has happened within the work place that has caused an injury a personal injury solicitor will want to ensure the following is correct;
+In order to pursue a claim for an injury that has happened within the workplace, it needs to be shown that:

-• And that injuries were sustained following an accident because of the breach of duty.
+- And those injuries were sustained because of the breach of duty.

 Examples Of Different Potential Office Accidents

-In the up and coming sections the guide illustrates the different types of accidents that could potentially happen within a work environment.
+In the upcoming sections, the guide illustrates the various types of accidents that can potentially occur within a work environment.

-If the workplace accident what resulted in an injury is not mentioned below please call Legal Expert and use the free consultation to have your case assessed.
+If the workplace accident that resulted in an injury is not mentioned below, please call Legal Expert and get a free consultation to have your case assessed.

 I Slipped In My Office, Could I Claim Compensation?